rafael-agas/Resume/README.md

 # Resume
-Working Resume for Rafael Agas
+Working Resume for Rafael Agas.
+Periodically updating it to showchase mores skills.